|Highlights | Management | Board of Directors | Committee Composition | Guidelines | Conduct|

 For relationships not covered by the guidelines set forth above, the determination of whether a material relationship exists shall be made by the other members of the Board of Directors who are independent as defined above.

 2. Size of the Board.
-The Board believes that a size of seven to nine directors is appropriate given the Company's present circumstances, but that a smaller or larger Board may be appropriate at any given time, depending on circumstances and changes in the Company's business.
+The Board believes that a size of eight to thirteen directors is appropriate given the Company’s present circumstances, but that a smaller or larger Board may be appropriate at any given time, depending on circumstances and changes in the Company’s Business.

 3. Other Directorships.
 A director shall limit the number of other public company boards on which he or she serves so that he or she is able to devote adequate time to his or her duties to the Company, including preparing for and attending meetings.
 The Board does not, however, believe that explicit limits on the number of other boards of directors on which the directors may serve are appropriate.
 Directors should advise the Board Chair and the Chair of the Nominating and Corporate Governance Committee in advance of accepting an invitation to serve on another public company board.
 Service on boards and/or committees of other organizations shall comply with the Company's conflict of interest policies.